William Contreras Player Props: Brewers vs. Mets

 Mets Pitching Rankings (2022)

-- The Mets pitching staff led MLB last season with a collective 9.8 strikeouts per nine innings.
+- The Mets pitching staff was No. 1 in MLB last season with a collective 9.8 strikeouts per nine innings.

-- Mets pitchers combined to allow 169 total home runs at a rate of one per game (12th in baseball).
+- Mets pitchers combined to give up 169 total home runs last year (one per game).
+That ranked 12th in baseball.

-- Carrasco makes his first start of the season for the Mets.
+- The Mets are sending Scherzer (1-0) to make his second start of the season.

-- The 36-year-old righty started and threw four innings in his last appearance on Tuesday, Oct.
-4 against the Washington Nationals.
+- In his last appearance on Thursday, the righty tossed six innings against the Miami Marlins, giving up three earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.